 It’s an all too common issue for business owners – customers order a shipment but fall behind on submitting payment.
 Backed-up invoices can have a negative impact on your ability to work on the business and focus on growth.
 Also, too many account receivables may hurt your business’s ability to pay suppliers, day-to-day operating expenses, and even payroll.
-This is a viscous cycle since it can then have a negative impact on your business credit scores/indexes and in some cases a business owners personal credit.
-Once this happens when you try to get financing, new partnerships, better creditor/vendor terms, or leases you may be denied or paying much higher prices due to your new risky credit status.
+This is a vicious cycle since it can then have a negative impact on your business credit scores/indexes and, in some cases, the business owner’s personal credit.
+Once this happens when you try to get financing, new partnerships, better creditor/vendor terms, or leases you may be denied or paying much higher prices due to your risky credit status.

 To avoid past due accounts from hurting your business credit and finances take the following precautions.

-Send detailed invoices & follow up on them: Customers have the responsibility of paying their statements and you have the responsibility of properly managing the billing.
+Send detailed invoices & follow up on them: Customers have the responsibility of paying their statements and you have the responsibility of properly managing your billing procedures.
 Invoices should be itemized and have detailed information on the purchase(s).
 An invoice should be sent along with the product/service and followed up with by phone to make sure it was received.